oatlog/oatlog/doc/planning_report/main.typ

 // lambda = type of function, Add, Sub, Mul
 // R is the union-find datastructure?

-=== Union-find (1964 @unionfindoriginal)
+=== Union-find (1964)

-Union-find, $"U"$ is a data structure used for efficiently merging and checking if elements belong to the same set.
+Union-find @unionfindoriginal @fastunionfind, $"U"$ is a data structure used for efficiently merging and checking if elements belong to the same set.
 This is useful when implementing an e-graph to canonicalize e-classes.
-Initially, all sets are distinct @unionfindoriginal @fastunionfind:
+Initially, all sets are distinct:
 - $"find"("U", v)$ returns a _representative_ element for the set that $v$ belongs to.
 Iff
   $"find"("U", u) = "find"("U", v)$ then $u$ and $v$ belong to th' same set.
 - $"U"' = "union"("U", u, v)$ merges#footnote[by mutating U in-place] the two sets that $u$ and $v$.